UX Design & Product Case Studies

 What was the problem to be solved?

-RainFocus not only created event management software but also offered exhibitors the option to rent lead retrieval devices (mobile phones attached to a scanning sled) that had mobile software installed to communicate with event registration data.
+RainFocus not only created event management software but also offered exhibitors the option to rent lead-retrieval devices (mobile phones attached to a scanning sled) with mobile software installed to communicate with event registration data.
 These devices gave exhibitors the ability to download preset questions as well as target particular segments of attendees that the exhibitors might be interested in.
 The company needed a way for exhibitors to order these devices.

 What was my role on the project?

-The lead retrieval manager and I were tasked with designing a way for exhibitors to order lead retrieval devices as well as order preset questions.
-The questions would guide exhibitors as they talked to attendees visiting their booth and could be preloaded onto the lead retrieval devices.
+The lead retrieval manager and I were tasked with designing a process for exhibitors to order lead retrieval devices and preset questions.
+The questions would guide exhibitors in conversations with attendees at their booth and could be preloaded into the lead retrieval devices.
 I was the lead UX designer on the project.

 What was my design process?